Seveso disaster: Aftermath

 After the incident, ICMESA initially refused to admit that the dioxin release had occurred.
 At least a week passed before a public statement was issued that dioxin had been emitted, and another week passed before an evacuation began.
 Even then, the government was saddled with the responsibility of determining the boundaries of the evacuation area, and thereafter to organise the evacuation.
 This constituted a major imposition on the community as well as on government resources.

 It was soon recognized that the factory's very rudimentary safety systems had been designed with little more than simple explosion prevention in mind.
 Environmental protection had not been considered.
-Nor had any consideration been given as to setting up any type of warning system or health-protection protocols for the local community.
-As a result, the local population was caught unaware when the accident happened, and thus was unprepared to cope with the danger of an invisible poison.
+Nor had any consideration been given to setting up any type of warning system or health-protection protocols for the local community.
+As a result, the local population was caught unaware when the accident happened and thus was unprepared to cope with the danger of an invisible poison.

 In the context of such heightened tensions, Seveso became a microcosm where all the existing conflicts within society (political, institutional, religious, industrial) were reflected.
 However, within a relatively short time, such conflicts abated and the recovery of the community proceeded.
 For, in Seveso, the responsible party was known from the outset and soon offered reparation.
 Moreover, the eventual disappearance of the offending factory itself and the physical exportation of the toxic substances and polluted soil enabled the community to feel cleansed.
 The resolution of the emotional after-effects of the trauma, so necessary for the recovery of a community, was facilitated by these favourable circumstances."

 Industrial safety regulations were passed in the European Community in 1982 called the Seveso Directive, which imposed much stronger industrial regulations.
 The Seveso Directive was updated in 1996, 2008 and 2012 and is currently referred to as the Seveso III Directive (or COMAH Regulations in the United Kingdom).

-Treatment of the soil in the affected areas is now considered complete, since the dioxin levels are now below background.
+Treatment of the soil in the affected areas is now considered complete since the dioxin levels are now below background.
 The entire site has been turned into a public park known as Seveso Oak Forest Park.
 This area is permanently off-limits to development.
 There are two artificial hills in the park; today, underneath these hills are the toxic remnants (including destroyed houses, tons of contaminated soil, and animal remains), all protected in a concrete sarcophagus.
 Investigations into site conditions have confirmed that the sarcophagus life expectancy of 300 years is expected, appropriate, and required.

 Several studies have been completed on the health of the population of surrounding communities.
 While it has been established that people from Seveso exposed to TCDD are more susceptible to certain rare cancers, when all types of cancers are grouped into one category, no statistically significant increase has yet been reported in any specific cancer category.
 This indicates that more research is needed to determine the true long-term health effects on the affected population.